payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

   - <b>Geo-distribution:</b> you can deploy apps and data to regional datacenters around the globe, thereby ensuring that your customers always have the best performance in their region.
   - <b>Disaster Recovery:</b> by taking advantage of cloud-based backup services, data replication, and geo-distribution, you can deploy your applications with the confidence that comes from knowing that your data is safe in the event of a disaster.
 - Benefits
-• describe the benefits of reliability and predictability in the cloud
-• describe the benefits of security and governance in the cloud
-• describe the benefits of manageability in the cloud

 ### Describe Cloud Service Types
 - <b>Cloud Service Models:</b> define the different levels of shared responsibility that a cloud provider and cloud tenant are responsible for.